mrsalieri/compare-packages/README.md

 `/api/swagger/api-docs/`

 ## Future Improvements
-Tests are not running smoothly, there is a problem related to jest and mongoose possibly
+(Completed)Tests are not running smoothly, there is a problem related to jest and mongoose possibly

 (Completed)Cannot retrieve data from the `Composer` registry, it should be figured out